LaserQueue/LaserQueue/API.md

-## Data returned to client (data to send from backend):
+## Data returned to client from backend
 The action tag determines the data returned.
+The front end will receive these JSONs as responses, and should respond as specified.

 ### Display queue
-This will be returned by null, or most calls that change the queue.
+This will be returned by the null action, or most calls that change the queue.
+The frontend should render the queue based on data in here.
+If in `deauths`, the frontend should call the `shame` action to acknowledge its shame (this is when an incorrect password hash has been received).
+If in `auths`, the frontend should make clear that the user is authed and therefore allowed to perform actions that require auth.

 ```
 {